The Rupert Family

 La Motte is one of three wine estates owned by the Rupert family.
 Hanneli’s brother, Johann Rupert, owns L’Ormarins, formerly owned by the younger brother, Anthonij, who tragically died in a car accident in 2001.
 Hanneli and Johann are in partnership with the De Rothschild family of France, producing wines on the Fredericksburg farm under the Rupert & Rothschild label.

-Hein Koegelenberg is the Chief Executive Officer of La Motte Wine Estate and married to La Motte’s owner, Hanneli Rupert-Koegelenberg.
-His passion for wine and tourism is reflected in the estate’s wine accolades as well as internationally acknowledged tourism offering.
+Hein Koegelenberg is married to La Motte’s owner, Hanneli Rupert-Koegelenberg and has been the Chief Executive Officer of La Motte Wine Estate since 1999 until his retirement at the end of 2025.
+Still very much involved as part of the Board, his passion for wine and tourism is reflected in the estate’s wine accolades as well as internationally acknowledged tourism offering.

 La Motte is owned by the Rupert’s daughter, Hanneli Rupert-Koegelenberg.
 Formerly one of South Africa’s leading mezzo-sopranos, she is also the inspiration behind La Motte’s programme of Classical Music Concerts presented from the Historic Cellar on the estate.